mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/logging/index.md

 * Kibana

 In addition to these platform services, logging relies on other software and system facilities.
-For example, the container runtime, journald facility, and systemd configuration are used to collect logs and messages from all the machines in the cluster.
+For example, the container runtime, `journald` facility, and systemd configuration are used to collect logs and messages from all the machines in the cluster.

 The following diagram illustrates how different components of the logging stack provide information about the Konvoy cluster.

 ![logging-stack](../img/logging.png)

-Figure 1 - Logging stack
+Figure 1 - Logging stack component

 # Accessing cluster logs